Rio-Astro/Rio-Astro.github.io/README.md

-# My GitHub Pages Site amongus
+# My GitHub Pages Site

 This is a basic README file for my GitHub Pages project.